stone-payments/sling-web-framework/CODE_OF_CONDUCT.md

 Communication through any of Sling's channels (GitHub, mailing, etc.) must be constructive and never resort to personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.

 We promise to extend courtesy and respect to everyone involved in this project regardless of gender, gender identity, sexual orientation, disability, age, race, ethnicity, religion, or level of experience.
-We expect anyone contributing to the Ionic project to do the same.
+We expect anyone contributing to the Sling project to do the same.

 If any member of the community violates this code of conduct, the maintainers of the Sling project may take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.